keithschulze/BioInfoSummer-Workshop/automate/automate2.md

-# Cleaning up the code
+# Phase 2: Cleaning up the code

-We can introduce functions to encapsulate certain tasks and break the code up into logical blocks.
+We can introduce functions to encapsulate certain tasks and break the code up into logical blocks:

+- __D__on't __R__epeat __Y__ourself (DRY).
+- Better documentation.

 ---
-Create a function to splits channels and return them separate images.
+First, let's create a function to splits channels and return them separate images.

 ```python
 def split_channels(image):